Nasopharyngeal airway

-In medicine, a nasopharyngeal airway, also known as an NPA, nasal trumpet (because of its flared end), or nose hose, is a type of airway adjunct, a tube that is designed to be inserted through the nasal passage down into the posterior pharynx to secure an open airway.
+In medicine, a nasopharyngeal airway (NPA), nasal trumpet (because of its flared end), or nose hose, is a type of airway adjunct, a tube that is designed to be inserted through the nasal passage down into the posterior pharynx to secure an open airway.
 It was introduced by Hans Karl Wendl in 1958.
 When a patient becomes unconscious, the muscles in the jaw commonly relax and can allow the tongue to slide back and obstruct the airway.
 This makes airway management necessary, and an NPA is one of the available tools.
 The purpose of the flared end is to prevent the device from becoming lost inside the patient's nose.

 Sizes

 As with other catheters, NPAs are measured using the French catheter scale, but sizes are usually also quoted in millimeters.
 Typical sizes include: 6.5 mm/28FR, 7.0 mm/30FR, 7.5 mm/32FR, 8.0 mm/34FR, and 8.5 mm/36FR.